Roy Dias: International career

 At the 1983 Cricket World Cup, Sri Lanka only won one match, and Dias contributed with his only fifty of the series.
 Pairing up with 80 for the third wicket with Brendon Kuruppu, Dias anchored the chase to 182, ending with 64 not out as Sri Lanka won by three wickets.

 Sri Lanka continually improved, at least in Test cricket, but Dias' career went the other way.
 He made few big scores in Tests, but he made quite a few fifties in losing causes in ODIs.
 Then, in September 1985, India came to tour – a tour which was Sri Lanka's biggest success to date.
 In the first Test, Dias made 4 and 0, yet Sri Lanka dominated thanks to centuries from Ranjan Madugalle and Arjuna Ranatunga – India, however, survived out the five days and the match ended in a draw.
 However, in the second Test, Dias came in with the score 109 for 2 and made a stroke-filled 95 to lift Sri Lanka to 385.
 Then, India were bowled out for 244, and trailing by 141, but Dias scored a quick unbeaten 60 as Sri Lanka declared on 206 for 3, setting India 348 in a day.
 Despite 78 from Kapil Dev, India were bowled out by 198, and Sri Lanka recorded their first Test victory.
 Dias then recorded his third and last Test century in the third Test, as Dias survived for five hours with Duleep Mendis to save a draw and a series victory.

 After this, Dias' career took a turn for the worse.
-He only passed 50 in Tests once again – in a drawn Test with India were 1096 runs were scored for the fall of only 17 wickets – and poor form saw him being dropped from the ODI side after the first match in the 1987 cricket World Cup, where he scored 1.
+He only passed 50 in Tests once again – in a drawn Test with India were 1096 runs were scored for the fall of only 17 wickets – and poor form saw him being dropped from the ODI team after the first match in the 1987 cricket World Cup, where he scored 1.
 He returned for the last match of the 1987 cricket World Cup, the team having played and lost four matches without him, and while his teammates failed to pass 40 he recorded 80 in his last international innings.
 However, the target of 219 was all too small, and Sri Lanka ended up without a single victory in that World Cup.